Eva Perón: Allegations of fascism and antisemitism

-Fewer antisemitic incidences took place in Argentina during Perón's rule than during any other period in the 20th century. ...
+Fewer antisemitic incidents took place in Argentina during Perón's rule than during any other period in the 20th century. ...
 Upon reading the numerous speeches that [Juan] Perón pronounced against antisemitism during his first two presidencies, it immediately becomes clear that no other president before Perón had rejected discrimination against Jews so clearly and unambiguously.
 The same goes for Eva Duarte de Perón.
 In many of her speeches, Evita argued that it was the country's oligarchy that upheld antisemitic attitudes, but that Peronism did not.